anshulsamar/anshulsamar.github.io/_texts/marriagegame.md

 who satisfies all the qualities mentioned, but is also _____.”
 You can fill in the blank with any attribute you wish.
-For example, “Person A, here is a proposal for a funny lawyer who likes travel, writing, and art but is Hindu and is dead set on never having kids.”
+For example, “Person A, here is a proposal for a funny lawyer who likes travel, writing, and hates the Red Sox but is Hindu and is dead set on never having kids.”
 Here, your job is to come up with proposals that really push Person A to face whatever preferences they have for partners, as well as their own biases and concepts surrounding marriage, family, and gender